Rohit5688/playwright-bdd-runner/README.md

   Run an entire feature file (all scenarios and examples) directly from the Test Explorer or using the `Run Feature` command or CodeLens.

 - **Scenario Outline Support:**
   Each example row in a Scenario Outline is discovered as a separate test case.
-Run all or individual examples directly from the Test Explorer.
+Run all or individual examples directly from the Test Explorer or CodeLens.

+- **Precise Example Execution:**
+  When you run a single example from a Scenario Outline (via Test Explorer), only that example is executed (not all examples).

 - **Custom Commands:**
   - Run all tests